jbolns/jbolns/README.md

 🌱 Currently have a small (tiny) software development firm.
 Trying to produce cool things.

-💞️ Would love to collaborate with anyone interested in high-performance website development, digital sustainability, or both.
+💞️ Would love to collaborate with anyone interested in high-performance website development, digital sustainability, applied AI (especially if edge AI), or a combination thereof.

 📫 You can contact me here or via social media.